urac/jeosplex/README.md

 # Jeosplex
 ## Just enough Operating System for Plex

-Script that turns a Debian testing minimal install into a Plex HTPC appliance Needs at least Debian 11 (bullseye), only tested on bullseye.
+Script that turns a Debian testing minimal install into a Plex HTPC appliance.
+Needs at least Debian 11 (bullseye), only tested on bullseye.

 ## Instructions